sa-ne/openshift4-rhv-upi/README.md

 __Kernel Parameters__

 Note these parameters are for reference only.
-Specify the appropriate values for your environment in the `iso-generator.sh` and run the script to generate an ISO specific to your environment.
+Specify the appropriate values for your environment in `util/iso-generator.sh` and run the script to generate an ISO specific to your environment.

 * coreos.inst=yes
 * coreos.inst.install\_dev=sda